-- I still shoot with Canon 5D Classic (Update: I got my pretty little Canon 5D Mark II now)
+- I still shoot with Canon 5D Classic (update: I got my pretty little Canon 5D Mark III now.)

-Before hand, I bought a box of warm white Philips led lights at Target ($12) (like these, but white), found a large piece of cardboard in the garage and bought a sheet of thick white paper at Michaels.
+Beforehand, I bought a box of warm white Philips LED lights at Target ($12), found a large piece of cardboard in the garage, and bought a sheet of thick white paper at Michael’s.

-When our model, Tori, and my assistant and new photographer at OIP, Shelby arrived, I handed the lights, cardboard, scissors, tape and a handful of binder clips to Tori and to make our lighting instrument while Shelby and I were busy setting up my MacBook Pro to shoot tethered into Lightroom.
+When our model, Tori, and my assistant and new photographer at OIP, Shelby, arrived I handed the lights, cardboard, scissors, tape, and a handful of binder clips to Tori to make our lighting instrument, while Shelby and I were busy setting up my MacBook Pro to shoot tethered into Lightroom.

 Tori drew a circle around my biggest lens cap in the middle of the cardboard and paper clipped it together.
 She then cut out a hole, taped the cardboard and paper together, and clipped the lights to our new white board.